In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Promote Your Video More

 Ensure you send your YouTube video via social media channels and email it to your database.
-Again, promote your video as much as possible during those first 24 hours.

 You can also mention your video on Quora, Reddit, and other online communities.
 If you decide to do this, don’t be spammy, and just include a link to your video.
 Search for topics or questions related to your video and type out a helpful response that positions you as the industry authority leader that you are.
 At the end of your response, embed your video.